Rick-Hiemstra/vwqc/README.md

 ## Introduction ##

-Vimwiki Qualitative Code (VWQC), a fork of Vimwiki, is a linewise qualitative coding plugin for working with text.
+Vimwiki Qualitative Code (VWQC), a fork of Vimwiki, is a line-wise qualitative coding plugin for working with text.
 VWQC allows you to code, annotate and generate reports for interviews.
 It adds functionality to VIM and Vimwiki.
 See https://github.com/vimwiki/vimwiki for documentation on Vimwiki.

-Linewise means the basic coding units are lines of text rather that exact text blocks selected with a mouse.
+Line-wise means the basic coding units are lines of text rather that exact text blocks selected with a mouse.
 By default, lines are formatted to 80 characters which in practice will usually correspond to about one sentence.
 Each qualitative coding project is a Vimwiki wiki with some additional key-value pairs added to the Vimwiki configuration dictionary.

 VWQC uses popup windows which are best displayed in a GUI implementation of Vim or Neovim.